 For this set-up, we used red lentils, pasta nests, flax meal, cocoa powder and spinach.
 I wouldn’t recommend using fresh ingredients in small world set ups: soggy spinach meant we had to throw away our farmyard much sooner than I would’ve liked.
 Never mind, she did have fun feeding the animals with it!

 As this was our first ever stab at small world play, I had zero expectations.
 If you’re reading this and haven’t yet tried out this kind of activity, it’s important to manage your expectations.
 Some kids will dive straight in, some will HATE the feel of the sensory ingredients and others will be completely disinterested.
 For Zoey’s part, she climbed straight in, made a mess of the kitchen floor, tipped the barn over and got her animals to eat some spinach.
 Can we call that a success?
 Well, yes.
 In fact, with each new small world we introduce, she becomes more engaged in play.
 We’ve also done a farm themed small world play dough play session.

 What do you get if you mix flour, flax meal, cocoa powder and blue food colouring together?
 Whilst the answer is definitely not a cake, we did have a lot of messy fun regardless!
-We used this small world as part of a themed week on the rather wonderful ‘We’re Going on a Bear Hunt’ – i’m pretty sure you’ve read it, right?
+We used this small world as part of a themed week on the rather wonderful ‘We’re Going on a Bear Hunt’ – I’m pretty sure you’ve read it, right?

 As mentioned above, we used a lot of leftover cakey ingredients for this small world.
 These were the leftover dregs from the back of cupboards – I mean who seriously uses golden flax meal?
 Not us, that’s for sure!
 To add an extra Bear Hunt element, we also used long grass, leaves and tree bark.
 The whole creation lasted us just over a week and we even reused it to look at habitats.